directus/directus/docs/releases/breaking-changes.md

 ### Dropped support for the SendGrid email transport option

 The SendGrid abstraction for `nodemailer` is no longer supported, so we have dropped it's usage from Directus.
-Users of SendGrid should update their configuration to use SendGrid's SMTP Relay configuration instead.
+Users of SendGrid should update their configuration to use their SendGrid account's SMTP Relay configuration instead.

 ## Version 11.0.0